Glenrio, New Mexico and Texas

 Glenrio, formerly Rock Island, is an unincorporated community in both Deaf Smith County, Texas, and Quay County, New Mexico, United States.
 Located on the former U.S. Route 66, the ghost town sits on the Texas–New Mexico state line.
 It includes the Glenrio Historic District, which was listed on the National Register of Historic Places in 2007.
+Glenrio has one active business, a cannabis dispensary, located on the New Mexico side, where recreational cannabis sale and usage is legal.